neboysam/neboysam/README.md

 - 👋 Hi, I’m @neboysam
 - 👀 As a web developer, I work mainly with PHP
-- 🌱 So far, I've completed several professional projects in native OOP PHP and Symfony PHP (mainly regarding the APIs) and Node JS
+- 🌱 So far, I've completed several professional projects in native OOP PHP and Symfony PHP (mainly regarding the APIs) and a personal project in Node JS
 - 📫 For business, I create websites in WordPress

 <!---